qlpqlp/prestashop-easy-dogecoin-gateway/README.md

 2- Go to your Prestashop Backoffice ```Modules->Module Manager```and on click on top right ```Upload Module``` select your file and let it finish

-3- Click on Configure and ass your Dogecoin Address and/or your Twitter Username connected to the MyDoge Wallets and/or Sodoge Wallet
+3- Click on Configure and add your Dogecoin Address and/or your Twitter Username connected to the MyDoge Wallets and/or Sodoge Wallet

 enjoys your sells in Dogecoin with auto convert Fiat prices into Doge :P